Discover Ayurveda, the world's oldest and most complete healing system

 New Zealand

-alt: + 64 27 446 6547
+ph: /WhatsApp:+ 64 27 446 6547

 idl

-Ayurveda was founded by Sri Dhanvantari, an ancient Hindu Seer of Kashi as per Indian tradition, although it has it's roots in the most ancient Indian text, the Rig Veda long before him.
 The two famous Indian doctors, Sushruta (c.1500BCE) Dhanvantari's student and another Seer named Charaka of the Agnivesh - Atreya linage of Ayurveda wrote the famous Sushruta Samhita and Charaka Samhita, which dealt with healing methods, such as surgery and branches of Ayurveda, which were included in the Ashtanga Ayurveda (Eight Limbs or divisions of Ayurveda):

 Kaya Chikitsa (Body and Medicines)